The Best Restaurants In Kensington guide image

 Most of the general public would argue that the Natural History Museum should take the top spot for South Kensington’s most iconic landmark.
 We’re going to go out on a limb and say that it’s actually Kova’s matcha whole mille crêpes.
 Both are stunning feats of architecture, but this Japanese cafe’s signature mille crêpe has layers the dinosaurs simply can’t compete with.
 If matcha isn’t your thing, rest assured that everything from the sea salt cheese lava cake to the soufflé cheesecake is also a winner.

 On the tick list of things that make a great pub, The Builders Arms rates pretty high.
-An exciting menu of updated British classics for under 20 quid.
+An exciting menu of updated British classics for mostly under 20 quid.
 Check.
-Five roast options on its Sunday lunch menu.
+Five different roast options on its Sunday lunch menu.
 Yep.
 Outdoor seating for those summer days and drunken evenings.
 You bet.
 And that’s without even starting on the hefty wine list, open fireplace, and local craft beer tap takeovers.
 If it’s your local, we’re jealous.
 If it’s not, well, the ridiculously tasty scotch egg alone is a good enough reason to risk the Circle line.

 Chase Sapphire Card Ad